twisted/newsbuilder/README.rst

 Newsbuilder
 ===========

-Newsbuilder is a tool to automatically generate and manage a NEWS file from snippets stored in per-ticket text files.

 Newsbuilder let's you avoid merge conflicts by turning a folder full of ticket news snippets like this:

 * *123.bugfix*: Fixed a thing.
 * *124.feature*: Added a feature.